Zoneomics Logo

 Subd.
 2.

-In all residential zoning districts except FRD, the raising or keeping of animals of any type for slaughter is prohibited.
+In all zoning districts except FRD, the raising or keeping of animals of any type for slaughter is prohibited.

 Subd.
 3.